Last Updated on

 Normally two other very important pieces of information are recorded by the autoresponder at this time.
 The IP address of the respondent and a date time stamp.

-Tip: It is recommended that you ensure your entire website is compliant.
+Tip: Ensure your entire website is compliant.

 Pros and Cons

 My personal preference is to use the double optin method as my goal is to build the highest quality list I can.
-To further ensure the deliverability I use an email verification service, which you may want to consider.
+To further ensure the deliverability, I use an email verification service, which you may want to consider.

 Design the Form

-The preference that you choose at this point can easily be modified later..
+The preference that you choose at this point can easily be modified later.
 Some marketers believe if you only ask for an email address, there is less resistance to obtaining a subscriber.

 Extra fields you ask for other than the email address, can be set as either Required or left optional.
-Having the name of your subscriber enables you to personalise your emails which can lead to better engagement.
+Having the name of your subscriber enables you to personalise your emails, which can lead to better engagement.

-OK lets get to the good part.
+OK, let's get to the good part.
 Now we have someone who has signed up for your list whichever method you have chosen to implement.
 What do we want the autoresponder to do?
 The most common and recommended action is to is send your new subscriber a “Welcome Email”.

 - Constant Contact

-Just to name a few of the more commonly known services.
+To name a few of the more commonly known services.

-Tip: Have a strategy and map out you goals before creating autoresponders and lists everywhere.
+Tip: Have a strategy and map out your goals before creating autoresponders and lists everywhere.

-Taking full advantage of our autoresponders capabilities will automate many of our marketing tasks and in turn multiply our results.
+Taking full advantage of our autoresponders capabilities will automate many of our marketing tasks and in turn, multiply our results.
 Some of the questions we will need to ask but not limited to are below:-